 To make sure your images are ready for social media sharing for better SEO visibility you need to manually set its OpenGraph setting.
 You should make sure that whenever a post or a page from your website is shared on a social media website, it displays the proper image for it and not a randomly selected thumbnail.

-One of the easiest ways of doing this is by using 10Web’s SEO service.
-By using this service you’ll have a separate OpenGraph tab at the bottom of your posts where you can easily choose the title, description, and the image whenever that post is shared on a social media website.
+One of the easiest ways of doing this is to use 10Web’s SEO service; You’ll have a separate OpenGraph tab at the bottom of your posts where you can easily choose the title, description, and the image whenever that post is shared on a social media website.

-This is without a doubt the definitive way of securing fast and easy SEO management not just to your images, but to your whole website as well.
+This is without a doubt the definitive way of securing fast and easy SEO management not just for your images, but for your whole website as well.

 Let’s explore nasty tricks marketers were using to “hack” their ways to search engines’ front pages.
 Here are the top ten outdated SEO practices.